lbryio/lbry.com/content/bounty/wallet-ui.md

 - Generating a new wallet address.
 - Sending a variable number of credits to a specified address from the active wallet.
-- Displaying an address to receive credits
+- Displaying an address to receive credits.